 Jeremiah 50:11 “Because you rejoice and are glad, you who pillage my inheritance, because you frolic like a heifer threshing grain and neigh like stallions,

 Hosea 4:16 The Israelites are stubborn, like a stubborn heifer.
 How then can Yahweh pasture them like lambs in a meadow?

 Hosea 10:11 Ephraim is a trained heifer that loves to thresh; so I will put a yoke on her fair neck.
 I will drive Ephraim, Judah must plow, and Jacob must break up the ground.

 Numbers 19:1-2 Yahweh said to Moses and Aaron: “This is a requirement of the law that Yahweh has commanded: Tell the Israelites to bring you a red heifer without defect or blemish and that has never been under a yoke.

 How can Jesus be the red heifer, a red young female cow?

 Female: Jesus is the only person who was born only of a woman, so he came from a wholly female.
 Second, all members of the trinity are male, but God made man in His image male and female made He them.
-Therefore it is likely that all members of the Trinity are both male and female.
+Therefore all members of the Trinity are likely both male and female.